 (c) Vice President: Services Delivery Cluster.

-(d) Vice President Infrastructure Cluster.
+(d) Vice President: Infrastructure Cluster.

 (e) Vice President: Gender and Youth Cluster.